DailyAccas Betting Tips Stats

 Best Acca By Sport

-Bookmakers offer concessions related to accumulator bets for a number of sports:
+Bookmakers offer concessions related to accumulator bets for a number of sports such as:

-One major online bookmaker regularly has promotions related to accas for football fixtures in the main leagues in Europe and the Champions League.
-This company offer enhanced odds for trebles and four folds.
+Major online bookmakers regularly have promotions related to accas for football fixtures in the main leagues in Europe and the Champions League.
+They tend to offer enhanced odds for trebles and four folds.
 The matches are carefully selected to include the most popular and high profile teams across the continent.
 Teams such as Barcelona, Real Madrid, Manchester City and Manchester United are often included.
 Matches are usually live on television and receive plenty of media coverage.

-There is a limit on the amount that can be staked, losing bets are refunded in the form of betting funds or a bet and extra returns are paid as a bet.
+There is a limit on the amount that can be staked, losing bets are usually refunded in the form of betting funds or a bet and extra returns are paid as a bet.
 The enhanced odds usually represent tremendous value and the teams that form part of the offer are usually favourites to win their matches.
-The offers are generally only available to new customers who must make an initial deposit and place a bet.

 Customers who bet on tennis can take advantage of an acca insurance concession which provides some compensation for almost landing a lucrative multiple bet.
 The offer applies to new customers and their first settled cash 5-fold or more accumulator placed on pre-match or live match result betting markets.
 The maximum stake is £50 and the bet is awarded when one leg lets the bettor down.

 Basketball is a popular betting sport around Europe and customers have a wide range of leagues to bet on including the NBA and Euroleague.
-Extensive live television coverage of the sport increase betting interest and one potentially lucrative bet is an acca including several teams.
-One online operator provides insurance against one loser.
-Customers must place a multiple bet with four selections or more in matches in the Euroleague and NBA.
-Other minor leagues in Europe are not included.
+Extensive live television coverage of the sports increase betting interest and one potentially lucrative bet is an acca including several teams.
+Online operators might provide insurance against one loser.
+In that case, customers must place a multiple bet with four selections or more in matches from various leagues.